 Okay now, seriously…

-For today, we will delve into what it means to be a black belt and how long it takes to get one.
+For today, let’s delve into what it means to be a black belt.
+And learn how long it takes to get one.

-What You Will Learn about Getting a Black Belt
+What You’ll Learn about Getting a Black Belt

 Origins & Purpose of Martial Art Belts